cef62/design-system-coverage-jsday-2025/slides.md

 <!--
 Let us give you a 1-min introduction before digging into the details of the project:
 First of all: the why!
-We a metric the leadership team can understand and use to compare the Design System investments with other initiatives.
+We needed a metric the leadership team can understand and use to compare the Design System investments with other initiatives.
-So we needed a metric that measure the DS impact from a Product perspective, not from a technical perspective.
+So we needed a metric that measure the DS impact from a Product, from a User perspective, not from a technical perspective.
 -->

 ---